Victor-Guerrero-Devs/css-courses/adv-css-&-sass/2-nautours-intro/README.md

 ```

 Finally for the sub text, notice how we used the `animation` shorthand this time and all we had to do is switch the pixel values in the new animation to get the direction correctly

+## Styling and Animating the Button Pt 1

+we will learn:

+- pseudo-elements/classes
+- `::after` pseudo-element
+- hover animation w/ `transition` property